 Fair housing laws prohibit such actions as refusing to rent a home on the grounds of a protected characteristic, or refusing to make reasonable accommodations to allow persons with disabilities to use and enjoy their homes.
 Prohibited activities also include offering unfavorable terms or conditions in a real estate transaction such as in a mortgage.
 As a result, landlords, real estate agents, and mortgage lenders are most often the defendants accused of fair housing discrimination.
 After the subprime lending era, many banks faced fair housing suits due to their lending practices.

 HUD enforces federal fair housing laws and certifies localities to provide enforcement.
 State and local laws include specific enforcement mechanisms, which may or may not be identical to federal rules.
 Claims can result in lawsuits which can be brought in local, state or federal courts depending upon the case.

 In Seattle, WA local ordinanceA law adopted by a local government pertaining to an issue within its legal power.s include political ideology and gender identity as protected classes, in addition to those protected by state and federal fair housing laws.
-A recently passed ordinance will extend protection to recently incarcerated individuals beginning in 2019.
+An ordinance passed in 2017 extended protection to recently incarcerated individuals beginning in 2019.
 Seattle contracted with the Northwest Fair Housing Alliance to conduct fair housing testing in 2015 which resulted in 23 charges of housing discrimination against rental property owners.
 The office also developed its own fair housing testing program in 2017, which released a report in 2018.

 Pittsburgh, PA created an online submission where those who believe they have been victims of housing discrimination can begin the process of making a claim.
 The simple and thorough form allows residents to easily share information the office needs to begin an investigation.